amrisi/amr-guidelines/amr.md

 Arg5: superlative: reference to superset
 Arg6: consequence, result of degree (e.g. (not tall enough) TO RIDE THE ROLLERCOASTER)
 ```
-`have-degree-91` is the reification of :degree.
-Annotators need not use the roleset when :degree expressions alone are used (e.g., He’s VERY tall), but should use the roleset when other arguments are invoked, such as the entity compared-to, a superset for superlatives, or the consequence.
+`have-degree-91` is the reification of `:degree`.
+Annotators need not use the roleset when `:degree` expressions alone are used (e.g., He’s VERY tall), but should use the roleset when other arguments are invoked, such as the entity compared-to, a superset for superlatives, or the consequence.

-Annotators are encouraged to use `have-degree-91` as the root concept (as opposed to the adjective with a particular degree, or the entity characterized by that adjective) when a comparison seems to be the main focus of the sentence, which include cases of the copular construction (e.g., the girl is taller than the boy, she is the tallest girl on the team -- see below).
+Annotators are encouraged to use `have-degree-91` as the root concept (as opposed to the adjective with a particular degree, or the entity characterized by that adjective) when a comparison seems to be the main focus of the sentence, which include cases of the copular construction (e.g., *the girl is taller than the boy*, *she is the tallest girl on the team*—see below).

 ```lisp
 (b / boy